Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 2.2 - Taking Off with Code/README.md

 - Press `Enter`, GitHub Copilot will automatically suggest the `[Fact]` attributes.

 - The problem is that the generated test methods do not match with the style of the existing test methods in the `PlanesControllerTests.cs` file.
+Copilot might suggest you use '[TestClass]' and '[TestMethod]' attributes, which are not used in xUnit.

 -  Let's fix this.
-Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match `:
+Open Copilot Chat and Copy/Paste the following and place your cursor after `tests should match `, deleting `<---- Place your cursor here`:

     ```md
     Generate all unit test scenarios for #selection and the tests should match <---- Place your cursor here
     ```

+- Type `#file` in the chat window and press Enter.

 - A pop-up will appear where you can search for files.

+>[!Note]
+> With `#file` you can easily add a file to the Copilot Context.

 - Select the file `PlanesControllerTests.cs` and press Enter.

 <img src="../../Images/Screenshot-GetById-File.png" width="800">

->[!Note]
-> With `#file` you can easily add a file to the Copilot Context.

->[!Note]
+>[!Important]
 > `#file` will not work with copy/pasting `#file:PlaneControllerTests.cs`.
-You need to type it out.
+You need to select it from the pop-up window.

 - Now submit the prompt by pressing Enter.